revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-2. Do you know in which language Maven was written?
+2.Do you know in which language Maven was written?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 - Maven is a build automation tool used primarily for Java projects.
 - Maven can also be used to build and manage projects written in C#, Ruby, Scala, and other languages.

 </blockquote>